MAIN Home Life Home Legal Guide Debt Collection

 Debt

-Collection - About.com guide to the topic with information on wage garnishment,
+Collection - Check out information on wage garnishment,

 negotiating with debt collectors, sample letters, tips & advice